-A Kinesiology and Exercise Science salary with an associate degree is based on education, experience, and also geographic location.
-One of the lessons of lockdown in 2020 and 2021 has been the importance of fitness.
-As a result, people looking for a career change are looking at kinesiology and exercise science as a future.
+An Exercise Science salary with an associate degree is based on education, experience, and also geographic location.
+The importance of fitness in overall health is growing.
+And, a career change in kinesiology and exercise is a great choice.
 An associate degree in exercise science and kinesiology can be a fast, low-cost way to start a great career.

 What is Kinesiology and Exercise Science?

-The field of kinesiology refers to the broad study of movement, performance, and function – and how these factors impact one’s overall health.
+The field of kinesiology studies how movement, performance, and function affect overall health.
 Kinesiology is defined as the academic discipline and study of how physical activity impacts one life and health.
-Exercise science focuses on the many underlying mechanisms impacting exercise and how humans adapt and respond to exercise.
+Exercise science focuses on the many underlying mechanisms and factors that impact exercise and how humans adapt and respond to exercise.

 What is the Difference Between Kinesiology and Exercise Science?

-The field of exercise science is typically considered a subfield of the broader field of kinesiology.
-Exercise science focuses on the impact and changes to the human body when exercising (often in terms of one’s health).
+The field of exercise science is a subfield of the broader field of kinesiology.
+It focuses on the health impact and changes to the human body when exercising.
 In contrast, kinesiology focuses on the various aspects of mechanics in motion and movement.

-Both kinesiology and its sub-subject exercise science offer a wide variety of appealing occupations, especially to those who have already enjoyed (and understood) the benefits of an active lifestyle.
-And while both kinesiology and exercise science are similar – in that they focus on performance & exercise, the two fields have definite distinctions that students should understand.
-In understanding the nuances of each occupation, one can best determine the academic path to reach their goals.
+Both kinesiology and its sub-subject exercise science offer a wide variety of appealing occupations to professionals of all ages.
+Individuals who understand the benefits of an active lifestyle and have fitness interests gravitate to this field.
+Both kinesiology and exercise science are similar and focus on a combination of performance and exercise.
+However, they have definite distinctions that students should understand to best determine the academic path to reach their goals.

 Accreditation for Exercise Science & Kinesiology

-The most direct way to determine the quality of post-secondary education is to determine if the school or the program has regionally or specialized accreditation.
-The accreditation process denotes if the academic degree or higher learning institution has met the educational standards established by the federal government – at the federal level or a sanctioned accrediting agency at the industry level.
-Accreditation reviews the school or program, including academic, competency curriculum, and faculty (among others) discovery, and if the program or school meets the criteria, it is awarded accreditation.
+The most direct way to determine the quality of post-secondary education is to determine if the school or the program has regional or specialized accreditation.
+The accreditation process denotes if the academic degree or higher learning institution has met the educational standards established by the federal government at the federal level or a sanctioned accrediting agency at the industry level.
+Accreditation reviews the school or program, including academic, competency curriculum, and faculty.
+Then it evaluates if the program or school meets the criteria it is awarded accreditation.

 Regional Accreditation

-The process of regional accreditation is recognized among the oldest accrediting agencies across the nation.
-The United States regional accreditation is divided into six agencies based on their location within the country.
-These CHEA-overseen agencies (Council for Higher Education Accreditation) aim to review and issue accreditation to the entire institution of higher education, rather than schools/colleges within the university/college or the programs offered.
+The process of regional accreditation is given to six agencies based on their location within the country.
+These Council for Higher Education Accreditation (CHEA) agencies aim to review and issue accreditation to the entire institution of higher education, rather than schools and colleges within the university and college.

-A United States Department of Education (USDE) regionally accredited school offers each student a level of certainty they need if they plan to transfer credits to another school or want to earn a more advanced degree after completing their current academic degree.
+A United States Department of Education (USDE) regionally accredited school offers each student the level of certainty they need if they plan to transfer credits to another school or want to earn a more advanced degree after completing their current academic program.

 Specialized Accreditation